PDF format of Home assemblies Info - link

 The Home Assembly can and should be like a missionary endeavour.
 We Christians are lights in the dark world, YOU are a light.
 Light overcomes the darkness as it spreads out.
 God has placed you in a certain neighbourhood with certain people around you.
 All of us know many unsaved people.
 When you meet in Home Assemblies pray for the neighbours around you, when you meet in another home, pray for those neighbours too.
 Prayer for the unsaved is vital to the success of this kind of evangelism.
 When you have settled into a solid assembly yourselves, ask neighbours or unsaved friends and relations to your Home Assembly and lunch, but make sure you tell them honestly that it is a home service.
 Don’t get them there under false pretences by asking them to Sunday lunch, and when they get there, casually saying that a service is on as well!

-A Sunday school can often open the way to get to know parents too, you
+A Sunday school can often open the way to get to know parents

 can start with only a half dozen children.
-Have an afternoon meeting during
+Have an afternoon

-the week, instead of holding a separate meeting which divides parents and
+the week, instead of holding a separate meeting which divides

 children at a worship service.